-For learning to happen, students need to see their identities valued, feel safe physically and emotionally, and feel a sense of connection to peers and adults.
-This will mean opening up space for students tell their stories, learning about their lives, and creating rituals and structures that cultivate belonging and connectedness.
+For learning to happen, students need to see their identities valued.
+They need to feel safe physically and emotionally—and they need to feel a sense of connection to peers and adults.
+You can do that by creating space for students to tell their stories, learning about their lives outside of school, and creating rituals that cultivate belonging and connectedness.

-To help you get to know your students, we've curated 101 asset-based, inclusive questions.
+To help you get to know your students, we've curated this list of 101 asset-based, inclusive questions.
 Most are open-ended questions, but you can also adapt them into a multiple-choice format.

 If you are a district or school administrator focused on improving relationships and belonging campus-wide, we invite you to share this article with your teachers and staff.
 This is a great resource to include on district or school resource sites, Tier 1 resource hubs, or in staff newsletters.

 If you are a teacher, practitioner, or instructional coach, feel free to borrow these questions to get to know your students in the classroom—virtually or in person!
 These questions are great for small group brain breaks, icebreaker games, morning meetings or morning circles, and advisory periods.
 Or, use them as conversation starters in a 1:1 setting.

 Click on the following links to jump to a section: